OrensteinLab/G4mismatch/README.md

 # G4mismatch

 We present G4mismatch, a convolutional neural network for the prediction of DNA G-quadruplex (G4) mismatch scores.
-We developed and trained G4mismatch on two tasks: prediction of G4 mismatch score of any given DNA sequence, and prediction of G4 propensity score for putative quadruplexes.
+We developed and trained G4mismatch on two tasks: prediction of G4 mismatch score of any given DNA sequence with th WG model, and prediction of G4 propensity score for putative quadruplexes with the PQ model.

 ## Getting Started